gilzow/ezsql/readme.txt

 == Description ==

 Just place some SQL on in the box and save it as a report.
+You can save multiple reports and they will be listed on the Admin Menu so you can quickly run them again anytime with just one click.

 Plugin